 With game practice, you’ll be able to distinguish your personal favorites among CS:GO maps.
 Maybe, your choice will match the locations from this list.

 For beginners, it’s better to have enough practice in different locations – this will help to develop many aspects of your playing style.
-Reading this guide to CS:GO gameplay also may be very useful.
+Reading our CS:GO guide with CS:GO Tips also may be very useful.

 Maps for Esports competitions